-An HE beamformer that has initiated an HE TB sounding sequence may send another BFRP Trigger frame in the same TXOP as shown in Figure 26-8 (Example of HE TB sounding(11ax)).
+An HE beamformer that has initiated an HE TB sounding sequence shall transmit a BFRP Trigger frame to solicit feedback and may send one or more additional BFRP Trigger frames in the same TXOP as shown in Figure 26-8 (Example of HE TB sounding(11ax)).
 The HE beamformer uses the additional BFRP Trigger frames to solicit HE compressed beamforming/CQI reports from HE beamformees not addressed in a previous BFRP Trigger frame or to solicit retransmission of an HE compressed beamforming/CQI report.
-An HE beamformer shall not transmit a BFRP Trigger frame that identifies a STA identified in the HE NDP Announcement frame of an HE TB sounding sequence, unless it is in the same TXOP as the HE TB sounding sequence.
+An HE beamformer shall not transmit a BFRP Trigger frame that identifies a STA identified in the HE NDP Announcement frame of an HE TB sounding sequence, unless it is in the same TXOP as the HE TB sounding sequence. [#2345]